Curriculum & Programs

 Grade 5 – Age 10-11 yrs

-Central Theme | Ancient cultures of India, Persia, Egypt and Greece |
+Central theme | Ancient cultures of India, Persia, Egypt and Greece |

 Math | Fractions, mixed numbers, decimals, beginning geometry |

-Language Arts | Composition, grammar and syntax, research, drama |
+Language Arts | Composition, grammar and syntax, research, drama Science: Botany |

 Science | Botany |